Jennycocciardi/RIBBiTR_Ecophysiology/README.md

 ```
 The *'hobo_name'* column will be the reference ID, so make sure this column matches the file names precisely.
 The *'start_date.time'* and *'stop_date.time'* information should be obtained from the ['HOBO logger deployment data'](https://docs.google.com/spreadsheets/d/1gfQ0dcc5GuQWfGMUiJk_oN1VKh7THmMT/edit?usp=sharing&ouid=106517242061380573521&rtpof=true&sd=true) spreadsheet.
-I've found that the time recorded may not be exactly when the loggers were deployed/removed from the field, and so it's best to trim the data an extra by ~5 hrs to remove any inaccuracies.
+I've found that the time recorded may not be exactly when the loggers were deployed/removed from the field, and so it's best to trim the data by an extra ~5 hrs
+to remove inaccuracies.
 Please see the ['*trimming_info.csv*'](https://github.com/Jennycocciardi/RIBBiTR_Ecophysiology/blob/main/trimming_info.csv) file in this repository
-for an example of how this metadata file should be formatted.
+for an example of how to format.

 ### Concatenating HOBO data

-We will combine data across sites from the same deployement locations (e.g., sun, shade) for analysis purposes.
-Before starting, make sure that
+After trimming the data, the Ecophysiology team will combine data across sites for input into the RIBBiTR Database.
-individual .hobo files are named *'SiteID_DeployementLocation_depthORheight'*.
-The ['*CombineHOBOfiles.R*'](https://github.com/Jennycocciardi/RIBBiTR_Ecophysiology/blob/main/CombineHOBOFiles.R) script can then be used to create one .csv file per deployemnet location for each study system.
+The ['*CombineHOBOfiles.R*'](https://github.com/Jennycocciardi/RIBBiTR_Ecophysiology/blob/main/CombineHOBOFiles.R) script can be used to create an overall,
+*'combined.csv'*, in addition to one .csv file per deployemnet location for each study system (e.g., *'sun.csv'*, *'shade.csv'*).

 ___
 ## THERMAL IMAGES